 The study of the cultures of ancient Greece and Rome is inherently valuable, and it also offers an opportunity for critical reflection on our own society and its values.
 The field of classical studies combines history, literature, archaeology, art history, law, and linguistics, and so is fundamentally interdisciplinary in character.
 The study of Greece and Rome thus provides students with an historical perspective on and better understanding of the institutions, values, and intellectual traditions of the world in which we live.
 Our students gain an understanding not only of various aspects of the ancient world but also of the methodologies of classical studies can work separately and together to widen and deepen our comprehension of human cultures in all periods.

 Through the major program in Classical Studies, we aim to educate students in the cultures of the ancient Mediterranean world through the study of Greek and Roman texts in translation and ancient material culture.
-In addition, since we emphasize research and writing in all of our classes, we seek to foster our students’ intellectual curiosity and to develop their research and writing skills.
+In addition, since we emphasize research and writing in all of our classes, we seek to foster our students’ intellectual curiosity and to develop their skills in analysis and communication.

 For more information about the Department of Classical Studies please visit our website.